johnidm/woodpecker-lexical-analyzer/README.md

+#### Woodpecker Lexical Analyzer

-### woodpecker is a simple lexical analyzer used to explain a lexical conventions on study of compilers.
+woodpecker is a simple lexical analyzer written in Python used to explain a lexical conventions on study of compilers.